josephp27/Zeno/README.md

 ## I heard you like ORMs, so I got you an OCM.

-This is very much still in beta.
 The idea for this comes from ORMs like SqlAlchemy and how Spring Boot uses `@ConfigurationProperties`

 | Library Version| Python     |
 | :------------- | :----------: |